Master of Science in Analytics

 The project spans two 10-week quarters.
 Students may begin their Capstone experience in any quarter, with most students starting in the Spring quarter.
 The expectation is that students will work in teams of four.

 - Develop the ability to design an analytics research project

-- Frame a business problem in a way that can be addressed using analytics
+- Frame a business problem in a way that can be addressed using data science

 - Identify the analytics tool or algorithm that will address this problem

 - Develop a methodological framework to produce a practical solution